blainehansen/project-f/project.md

+- for this project to be done, people can:
+  - tooling
+    - install a webpack loader and have it work
+    - or just run a cli on a directory
+    - use an editor plugin for nice syntax highlighting
+  - feel good while writing it
+    - everything is extraordinarily type-safe, but well-inferred
+    - the templating language is terse but very expressive
+    - the declarative data is ergonomic

+# tasks
-- dom interaction library (need to actually think about new interface given move toward more imperative style and fragment gathering)
+- fix dom manipulation library (need to actually think about new interface given move toward more imperative style and fragment gathering)
 - much more exact and advanced thinking about reactivity
   - safe class-based api
   - actually do various combinators
   - need way to safely mutate signals in a reactive context
+- lots of testing for everything
+- fix kreia

 - state management system, especially with "thunk" objects, and desperately want self canceling async reactive wrappers
 - routing, static vs compile time resolved vs dynamically resolved